nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Errors

-- `InvalidCommandException` will be thrown when the user enters an invalid command.
+- `InvalidCommandException` is thrown when the user enters an invalid command.
-- `InvalidDataException` will be thrown when MediVault encountered invalid data in the data files.
+- `InvalidDataException` is thrown when MediVault encountered invalid data in the data files.

 ## Implementation